Soft-Tissue Cutting with Hot Glass Tip Diodes

 “The near-infrared wavelengths of dental diode lasers cannot photothermally ablate soft tissue, except for high-melanin-content epithelium.
 Instead, the near-infrared diode laser beam heats the charred distal end of its fiber optic glass tip to 500-900 degrees Celsius.
 The glowing hot glass tip, then, conducts heat to the soft tissue…” – Peter Vitruk, PhD, ALSC Founder, Director at American Board of Laser Surgery

-The same physics-based assessment of cutting diodes is summarized in the position paper on soft tissue dental lasers by the American Board of Laser Surgery (ABLS) – (the Dental Division of ABLS is headed by the ALSC member Martin Kaplan, DMD, DABLS).
+The same physics-based assessment of cutting diodes is summarized in the position paper on soft tissue dental lasers by the American Board of Laser Surgery – (the Dental Division is headed by the ALSC member Martin Kaplan, DMD).

 “The medical efficacy of this [diode] device-tissue interface (charred hot glass surface) is highly dependent on multiple factors: